Frequently Asked Questions

 If you have a question that is not on the list, please call or text me at 204-995-5722 or visit the contact page for more ways to get in touch.

 A Mortgage Brokerage receives a finders fee from a Lender when a mortgage transaction is completed.
-The Mortgage Professional then receives a portion of that fee.
-The finder's fee is a cost of doing business for the Lender and is not built into the home buyer's mortgage, therefore, there is no cost to the Home Buyer for the Mortgage Professional's service.
+The Mortgage Specialist then receives a portion of that fee.
+The finder's fee is a cost of doing business for the Lender and is not built into the home buyer's mortgage, therefore, there is no cost to the Home Buyer for the Mortgage Specialist's service.

-There are certain circumstances where the Mortgage Professional may need to charge a fee for service.
-If there are unique circumstances such as bad credit, difficult-to-prove income, unique properties, etc., then the Mortgage Professional may have to source a mortgage through alternative Lending sources.
-Those Lenders may not pay a finders fee so, therefore, the Mortgage Professional will need to charge a fee for their service directly to the home buyer.
+There are certain circumstances where the Mortgage Broker may need to charge a fee for service.
+If there are unique circumstances such as bad credit, difficult-to-prove income, unique properties, etc., then the Mortgage Specialist may have to source a mortgage through alternative Lending sources.
+Those Lenders may not pay a finders fee so, therefore, the Mortgage Broker will need to charge a fee for their service directly to the home buyer.

 If there is a need to charge a fee, the fee amount will be fully disclosed prior to any commitment being made by the home buyer.
-Nothing is ever hidden when working with a Mortgage Professional.
+Nothing is ever hidden when working with a Professional Mortgage Specialist.

 Are Mortgage Specialists Only For People With Bad Credit?